 If 2020 has taught us anything, life can turn on a dime, and the combination of technology and social media has allowed us to pivot collectively much quicker than before.
 The real estate industry has witnessed this firsthand, and things don’t seem to be changing anytime soon.

 But the challenge to embrace technology and social media as a way of doing business isn’t where the opportunity stops.
-Those tools can positively alter the way agents and brokers build their businesses as well.
+Those tools can positively alter the way agents and teams build their businesses as well.

 Why Real Estate Agents Need Social Media